Swedish Classics

 Setup day

-In this five-day class, each student spends the first day dressing their own loom, starting with pre-sleying a pre-wound warp in their chosen colors.
+In this five-day class, each student spends the first day dressing their own loom, starting with beaming all the warps as a group.
+We will send instruction on choosing your personal warp colors.

 Topics include: